imperva/terraform-provider-incapsula/website/docs/r/resource_ato_endpoint_mitigation_configuration.html.markdown

 * `account_id` - (Optional) Numeric identifier of the account to operate on.
 This is required only if the site belongs to the sub account associated with the api key and the api ID
 * `site_id` - (Required) Numeric identifier of the site to operate on.
-* `mitigation_configuration` - (Required) Array of MitigationConfigurationItem which consists of :
-  - endpointId:   string, readOnly: true, Endpoint ID associated with this request.
+* `endpoint_id` - (Required) string, readOnly: true, Endpoint ID associated with this request.
-  - lowAction	  string, readOnly: true, Mitigation action configured for low risk requests - in UPPER CASE.
+* `low_action` - (Required) string, readOnly: true, Mitigation action configured for low risk requests - in UPPER CASE.
-  - mediumAction  string, readOnly: true, Mitigation action configured for low risk requests - in UPPER CASE.
+* `medium_action` - (Required) string, readOnly: true, Mitigation action configured for low risk requests - in UPPER CASE.
-  - highAction	  string, readOnly: true, Mitigation action configured for low risk requests - in UPPER CASE.
+* `high_action` - (Required) string, readOnly: true, Mitigation action configured for low risk requests - in UPPER CASE.

 ##### Mitigation action can be one of :
   - NONE